moviemasher/moviemasher.js/dev/docs/md/snippet/example-core.md

 <!-- MAGIC:END -->
 </fieldset>

-The SCRIPT first stores the SVG element in the `svg` variable and then destructures what's needed from the core library.
-The `editorInstance` method is used to construct an editor, which is a specialized object capable of loading and previewing an 'edit decision list'.
+The SCRIPT code first stores the SVG element in the `svg` variable and then destructures what's needed from the core library.
+The `editorInstance` method is used to construct an editor, which is a specialized object capable of loading and previewing content.
 The SVG's bounding rect is provided to the editor so it knows how big a preview to generate.

 This example includes just a single text clip on a single track, but multiple tracks containing multiple clips of different types could be provided.
 In Movie Masher, text is a kind of container so we specify `ContainerTextId` as the clip's `containerId` and populate `container` with the `string` we want to display.